Lepieu/Heredity/README.md

 The first line in the file must be: name,mother,father,trait

-After that, each line represents a person, and the data inputted should follow the above instructions
+After that, each line represents a person, and the data inputted should follow the above instructions (name, mother's name, father's name, 1 if have trait, 0 if not).
+Make sure it is separated by commas

 Each person must have a name, but they may or may not have a known mother/father and it may or may not be known if they have the trait.
 If any information is not known, leave it blank